brandonkwong/angular-t3/README.md

-#Tic Tac Toe
+#Angular T3

-##WDI LA 7 & 8: Week 2 - Tic Tac Toe
+##WDI LA 7 & 8: Project 1 - TicTacToe
-Tic Tac Toe game using HTML5, CSS3, and AngularJS.
+TicTacToe game using HTML5, CSS3, AngularJS on the front-end, and Firebase as a realtime back-end service.